futel/futel.net/pages/statement.md

 - 20 current installations accessible at all hours from city sidewalks, 2 providing telephone service to houseless shelters and workplaces, 2 creative installations in food and drink establishments
 - 7 exhibits at galleries and conferences, and 4 showcasing works by partnered artists
 - Partnerships and collaborations with Street Roots and Open Signal
-- Talks, presentations, printed and spoken media, media appearances, wages for creative projects, and a successful CS internship
+- Talks, presentations, printed and spoken media, media appearances
+- Wages for creative projects, mentorship of a successful computer science internship

 ### Installations:
 - Shack, Right To Dream Too, Portland, January 2015 to present.